 People's life in what is now the National Park has been always intertwinned with the Forest.
 Berry and mushroom foraging (legal and free for everybody) is still a source of food and income (though no longer the primary one).
 Hallowed pines dot the area - they had been used by bee-keepers decades or centuries ago.
 Equally numerous are the remains of Stone Age and Bronze Age settlements from the past milennia.

-During Soviet occupation (1944-1990) the Forest became "home" to thousands of people forced out of their villages who joined the guerilla fight for Lithuanian freedom.
+During the Soviet occupation (1944-1990) the Forest became a "home" to thousands of people forced out of their villages who joined the guerilla campaign for Lithuanian freedom.
 Massive woods provided shelter for years but sadly the partisans were defeated by late 1950s.
 Graves and crumbling entrenchments are their sole remains.

 Merkinė pyramid (a.k.a.
 "Shrine of Hearts", "Church of God the Father") is a testament to the New Age contact between man and Forest.
-The triangular structure has been built in 2002 and covered by a glass dome in 2009, making the complex unique and impressive.
+The unique triangular structure has been built in 2002 and covered by a glass dome in 2009.
 The owner claims he was instructed to construct the pyramid by God who also revealed him the design and exact proportions of the alloy, which makes the Pyramid a unique place of natural power where diseases heal.
-As evidenced by many people performing the rituals inside this is likely the largest Lithuanian new religious movement (although it does not style itself as such).
-The visiting instructions are present in English and include contemplation stops and taking energized water.
-However non-belivers may also enter.
+As evidenced by a constant stream of people performing rituals inside this is likely the largest Lithuanian new religious movement (although it does not style itself as such).
+The visiting instructions are present in English and include contemplation stops and energized water.
+Non-believers may also enter.

-Merkinė and Liškiava towns on the northern limits of the Forest used to be more important centuries ago than they are now (when they used to be visited by Kings and Grand Dukes).
-Their rather dull looks are still by old Baroque churches (17th century in Merkinė, 1720 in Liškiava), hillfort remains (Merkinė), monastery (Liškiava), old town limit marks (Merkinė).
+Merkinė and Liškiava towns on the northern limits of the Forest used to be more important centuries ago than they are now (even the Kings and Grand Dukes used to visit).
+Their rather dull looks are still rejuvenated by old Baroque churches (17th century in Merkinė, 1720 in Liškiava), hillfort remains (Merkinė), monastery (Liškiava), old town limit marks (Merkinė).